 With a suede striker and a unique look, this Quartz crystal bowl is definitely a high-quality piece.
 Not only does the sound from this Himalayan singing bowl promote relaxation and deeper meditation, but it also assists with intuitive messages being sent from your higher self.

+The bowl picks up sound quickly and holds the tone for a very long time.
 The mesmerizing tones also promote healing, so if you’re looking for a bowl for this purpose, look no further.

 Singing Bowls above USD 80